Skip to main content

 Exclusion letters

 When the decision has been made to exclude your child, their school must provide a letter stating if the exclusion is permanent or fixed-term, when the exclusion will occur, and, for fixed-term exclusions, the return date.
-It must also include a plan for how your child’s education will continue during this period and further information about the exclusion period, to include:
+It must also include a plan for how your child’s education will continue during this period and further information about the exclusion period, including:

 • reasons for the exclusion